dgtlmoon/changedetection.io/README.md

 - You have a very sensitive list of URLs to watch and you do _not_ want to use the paid alternatives.
 (Remember, _you_ are the product)

 _Need an actual Chrome runner with Javascript support?
 We support fetching via WebDriver!</a>_

-**Get monitoring now! super simple.**

-<a href="https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2Fdgtlmoon%2Fchangedetection.io%2Ftree%2Fmaster">Deploy to Heroku for free</a>, Run this python directly, or with <a href="https://docs.docker.com/get-docker/">docker</a> and/or <a href="https://www.digitalocean.com/community/tutorial_collections/how-to-install-docker-compose">docker-compose</a>

 ## Screenshots